willyneverdie/testAlgho/testAlgho/README.md

 <H1>Welcome to testAlgho</H1>

-<span>In this repository we use RAM model to try to analize algorithms.</span>
+<span>In this repository we use word model to analize algorithms.</span>

 <span>The RAM model considers:</span>